2013 Continuous Gutter Parts Delivery Service for Local DIY

 Information

-If you are a real Go-getter this could be a great advantage to our time-frame and of course personal saticefaction as well.
-Although, if there's a chance you're a procrastinator it would still be faster to wait for us to do the installation.
-I have seen several DYI'ers take longer to finish their installation than waiting for us to install, so keep that in mind.
+If you are a real Go-getter this could be a great advantage to our time-frame and of course personal satisfaction as well.
+Although, if there's a chance you're a procrastinator it may still be faster to wait for DMR to do the installation.
+I have seen several DYI'ers take longer to finish their installation than if they would have waited for DMR to install, so keep that in mind.
 I hate to see that happen.
-I want to see you succeed at this.
+I want this to work out for you and to see you succeed at this.

-As you may have found out already; any Gutter Contractor worth a darn is going to be booked out a ways, and you many not feel you can wait several months for us to fit your project in.
-If they're not booked up that's highly suspect of their reputation.
+As you may have found out already any Gutter Contractor worth a darn is going to be booked out a ways.
+Especially in the Fall, so you many not feel you can wait for DMR to fit your project in.
+If they're not booked up that's highly suspect of their quality and reputation.
 There may be scary reasons they are able to jump right on it for you, and you'll find the need to replace the crappy work they did after the first heavy rain fall.
 Other than the learning curve your best advantage is you'll know it was installed well if you do-it-yourself.
-For some reason you cannot seem to pay most Contractors enough to care about quality over profit, which is why I got into this line of work myself; knowing the right material are used and installed well.
+For some reason you cannot seem to pay most Contractors enough to care about quality over profit, which is why I got into this line of work myself; knowing the right material will be used and installed well.

-If your gutters are not rusted out or falling off just replacing your downspouts alone will benefit you substantially with improved functionallity to most any house.
+If your gutters are not rusted out or falling off just replacing your downspouts alone will benefit you substantially with improved functionality to most any house.
 Especially from those dysfunctional plain square DSP (downspout pipes) found on most houses built within the last 4 decades.
 New aluminum DSP parts would run you as little as $28 for a 1 story application, and simple enough to do.
-If you would like the advantage of 3X larger No-clog outlet option a DSP assembly kit runs just $66 each for larger outlet conversion and a Leaf-catcher (shown to the right).
+Perhaps even easier than assembling a toy Lincoln Log Cabin.
+If you would like the advantage of 3X larger No-clog outlet option a DSP assembly kit runs just $80 each for larger outlet conversion with a Leaf-catcher (shown here to the right).
 This is including all the brackets, rivets, and stainless steel screws needed.

 Why not just buy parts from a hardware Store?

-You would not even be able to get some of these parts from the local wholesale warehouse that sells to Licensed Contractors.
-The parts I sell are better than even most Gutter Contractors use.
-The part we supply you are the same professional rust free parts we use.
-I have researched alternative resources for better gutter parts, which are better than those sold to Gutter Contractors here in the NW, becaus of the lack of demand.
+Even if you are a licensed Contractor you would not be able to get many of the parts listed here from the local wholesale warehouse that sells to only Licensed Contractors.
+The parts I sell are better than most local Gutter Contractors use.
+The part I supply you with are the same professional rust free parts I use.
+I've had to research alternative sources for these better parts, because of the lack of demand for these better parts by other local Gutter Contractors.
 I have to order these gutter parts from 9 different suppliers in 5 different States across the Nation.

-There is a substantial difference in how strong these parts are, how they work, and how long they will last.
+There is a substantial difference in how strong these parts are, how well they work, and how long they will last.
 The continuous lengths of gutter I form are also better that you'll find from other Gutter Contractors with the safety hem my machine forms on the back wall of the gutter.
-It is also one of the few that have been kept out of the weather since it was new.
+It is also one of the few gutter machines to have been kept out of the weather since it was new.
+That detail is more important than you would imagine.

 Are there any other Gutter Contractors offering this sort of service?

 As you'll see I've been quite generous with information here.
-If you're real nice I'll enve offer you a wealth of my 20 years experience to suggest improvements to the gutter system you have now after reviewing some digital photos you send me.
+If you're real nice I'll even offer you a wealth of my 24 years experience to suggest improvements to the gutter system you have now after reviewing some digital photos you send me.

 Can you measure my house and process the gutters for me?